 Anyone from the age of 13 to the age of 17 is welcome to submit short stories, poems, and creative nonfiction via the submission form.
 We will select and post work on a quarterly basis, with new issues going up in January, April, July, and October.
 We'll let you know if your work has been selected within a month of your submission date.

-Next issue (Summer) comes out July 26.
-Deadline for submissions is July 19, 2019.
+Next issue comes out January 24, 2020.
+Deadline for submissions is January 17, 2020.
 Please read our submission guidelines before submitting.